Design#

 However, there are at least two practical aspects to consider:

-2. if the researcher works with entities and needs to make use of a third-party function that expects a floating point number (perhaps a tool from scipy, or—as a illustrative example— math.cos()), then it is possible that the entity cannot be used.
+2. If the researcher works with entities and needs to make use of a third-party function that expects a floating point number (perhaps a tool from scipy, or—as a illustrative example— math.cos()), then it is possible that the entity cannot be used.
 Instead of math.cos(Ms) one would need to write math.cos(Ms.value) where Ms.value gives access to just the value of the entity (1e5 in our example).

 Aspect 1 requires a bit more verbosity in writing the code (including clarity in the process), aspect 2 needs translation of the entity to other tools which—at that very point–increases complexity of the code.